-7. Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions.
+6. Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions.

-We traced the adoption of the original budget to the minutes of a meeting held on December 30, 2019.
-We traced the amendments to the minutes of a meeting held on December 15, 2020.
+We traced the adoption of the original budget to the minutes of a meeting held on December 15, 2020.
+The budget was amended on 12/28/21.

-8. Compare the revenues and expenditures of the final budget to actual revenues and expenditures.
+7. Compare the revenues and expenditures of the final budget to actual revenues and expenditures.
 Report whether actual revenues failed to meet budgeted revenues by 5% or more, and whether actual expenditures exceeded budgeted amounts by 5% or more.
 (For agencies that must comply with the Licensing Agency Budget Act only, compare the expenditures of the final budget to actual expenditures, and report whether actual expenditures exceeded budgeted amounts by 10% or more per category or 5% or more in total).